wfailla/un-orchestrator/orchestrator/README_COMPILE.md

-The previous command allows you to select some configuration parameters for the un-orchestrator, such as the virtual switch used, which kind of execution environment(s) you want to enable, the NF-FG format to use (the default WP5 one or the one defined in WP3), etc. When you're finished, exit from the `ccmake` interface by *generating the configuration files* (press 'c' and 'g') and type the following commands:
+The previous command allows you to select some configuration parameters for the un-orchestrator, such as the virtual switch used, which kind of execution environment(s) you want to enable, etc. When you're finished, exit from the `ccmake` interface by *generating the configuration files* (press 'c' and 'g') and type the following commands:

 	; Create makefile scripts based on the previously selected options
 	$ cmake .